Now I have been a die-hard black coffee drinker for years but after visiting Ubud (Bali, Indonesia), my new addiction is a Coconut Latte!

 Recently I spent a month in the delightful town of Ubud in Bali.
 It’s a beautiful place and if you haven’t been it’s well worth visiting.
+Also, this is the place where I found this awesome coconut latte recipe.

 What makes it even better is that for those of us who follow a gluten free and dairy free diet, there are countless options for eating out.